 This section describes the clocking of the OCP interfaces of workers

 All OCP interaction is between a single master and slave.
 The clock for each OCP interface is in general driven neither by master or slave.
 It is driven by the infrastructure.
 For this reason, the clock signal has been omitted from each profile’s Wxx OCP Signal section, even though there is a clear association between clocks and interfaces.
-Thus workers do not generate or emit clocks.
+Thus WIP-compliant workers do not generate or emit clocks.

 Every interface on a worker is assigned to a particular Named Clock Domain (sometimes abbreviated to “clock”).
 This capability enables the worker author to express which interfaces share, or do not share, synchronization.
 The default, if no such clock domain is mentioned for an interface, is that the interface uses the same clock as the WCI for the worker (the control interface).
-The worker global attribute “Clocks” is used to specify the assignment of interfaces to clocks.
+The worker metadata is used to specify the assignment of interfaces to clocks.

 Worker implementation logic must be consistent with the stated choices.
 If an interface is assigned to a particular clock domain, it must respect that clock domain.